jes1510/raspberry-gpio-email/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/

+Use it at your own risk.
+Assume that I have no idea what I am doing.

 This program establishes a connection to the gMail IMAP server and then
-tt downloads the latest message and toggles the GPIO pin accordingly.
+downloads the latest message.
+It will open or close the garage door by toggling the 'output' pin.
+If the door is to be opened or closed then a warning is shown using a rotating light.
+Messages are shown to the user by a 2 line LCD.
+Data is logged to /var/log/messages.

 Acceptable commands

-'on':  Toggle GPIO pin HIGH
-'off':  Toggle GPIO pin LOW
+'open':  Toggles the 'ouput' pin low to open door.
+Checks to make sure it opened.
+'close':  Toggles the 'output' pin low to close door.
+Checks to make sure it closed.
-'status': read status of input pin
+'status': read status of input pin to check door state.
+'ip': Sends the LOCAL ip address

 The system is configured through a configuration file included in the package.
 The the pinout is configurable through the configuration file as well.
 This